Reverse Engineering Google Streetview

 You can use the client I created here.

-Recursive Streetview Scraping
+link Recursive Streetview Scraping

 By using nearby photo spheres I can recursively scrape photo spheres around a location.
 The steps are as follows:

-1. photo?authuser once for a starting list
+1. listentityphotos once for a starting list

 2. Sort list of photo spheres ascending by proximity to a point